 The legendary Apollo Theater-the soul of American culture-plays a vital role in cultivating emerging artists and launching legends.
 Since its founding, the Apollo has served as a center of innovation and a creative catalyst for Harlem, the city of New York, and the world.

 With music at its core, the Apollo's programming extends to dance, theater, spoken word, and more.
 This includes special programs such as the blockbuster concert Bruno Mars Live at the Apollo, 100: The Apollo Celebrates Ella, the annual Africa Now!
-Festival, the New York premiere of the opera We Shall Not Be Moved, and the world premiere of Between the World and Me.
-The Apollo is a performing arts presenting organization that also produces festivals and large-scale dance and music works organized around a set of core initiatives that celebrate and extend the Apollo's legacy through a contemporary lens; global festivals including the Women of the World (WOW) Festival and Breakin' Convention, international and U.S.-based artist presentations focused on a specific theme; and special projects, multidisciplinary collaborations with partner organizations.
+Festival, and the New York premiere of the opera We Shall Not Be Moved.
+The Apollo is a performing arts presenting organization that also produces festivals and large-scale dance and music works organized around a set of core initiatives that celebrate and extend the Apollo's legacy through a contemporary lens; global festivals including the Women of the World (WOW) Festival and Breakin' Convention; international and U.S.-based artist presentations focused on a specific theme; and Special Projects, multidisciplinary collaborations with partner organizations.

 Founded in 1936, Goya Foods, Inc. is America's largest Hispanic-owned food company, and has established itself as the leader in Latin American food and condiments.
 Goya manufactures, packages, and distributes over 2,500 high-quality food products from Spain, the Caribbean, Mexico, Central and South America.
 Goya products have their roots in the culinary traditions of Hispanic communities around the world.
 The combination of authentic ingredients, robust seasonings and convenient preparation makes Goya products ideal for every taste and every table.
 For more information on Goya Foods, please visit www.goya.com